-During PY 2021, the City executed a subrecipient agreement with the Auburn Housing Authority (AHA) to assist AHA families (adults and children) with educational activities, transportation, and family counseling/family development.
+The City has worked cooperatively with the Auburn Housing Authority to address the needs of residents.
+In addition, the City executed subrecipient agreements in recent years with the Auburn Housing Authority (AHA) to assist AHA families (adults and children) with educational activities, transportation, and family counseling/family development.